The high cost of living can be harsh in Ontario, especially for low-income to medium-income families.

 - You or someone else paid for the energy costs for your principal residence.

 The benefit is also available for students, provided they live in the designated financial institute on the last day of the year that the benefit kicks in.
-The eligibility criteria for OEPTC are quite broad and apply to a significant number of Ontarians.
+The eligibility criteria for OEPTC are quite broad and apply to many Ontarians.

 OTB Qualification: Northern Ontario Energy Credit Component